MetaStudioLand/protocol-contracts/docs/metatx/ERC2771ContextUpgradeable.md

 event TrustedForwarderChanged(address oldTF, address newTF)
 ```

-Emitted when the trusted forwarder have been successfully changed
+Emitted when the trusted forwarder has been successfully changed